koihin/diceandgames/content/post/zverograd-districts-locations.md

 description: "What we are fighting over."
 tags: ["dust"]
 ---
-In a Zverograd campaign, each battle will take place in a specific location.
+In a Zverograd campaign, each battle will take place in a specific location. when you submit a result for your battle you always have to include the location.
 Below is a description of those locations.
+The unleashing of the Mythos might have made some areas less accessible, the information will be made available as the campaign progresses.

 The map of Zverograd consists of twenty-seven locations.
 These locations are separated into districts.
 When planning terrain for your battle you can take inspiration from the description of the location.
-Not every location in Zverograd is an urban built=up area, you have open spaces and vegetation-filled areas too.
+Not every location in Zverograd is an urban built-up area, you have open spaces and vegetation-filled areas too.
+By the time of the Return to Zverograd campaign, buildings with surviving floors beyond the ground floor is almost non-existent.

 *Join the [Return the Zverograd]({{< ref "post/rtz.md" >}}) campaign from any part of the world!*